dell/csm-docs/content/docs/installation/helm/isilon.md

     kubectl create -f emptysecret.yaml
     ```
 7. Install the driver using `csi-install.sh` bash script by running `cd ../dell-csi-helm-installer && ./csi-install.sh --namespace isilon --values ../helm/my-isilon-settings.yaml`
+8. In the case of OpenShift, the driver installation will fail because of a lack of privileges over clusterRole.
+To resolve this issue the command `oc adm policy add-scc-to-user privileged -z isilon-node -n isilon` and re-install the driver.
+This solution will be added in next release.

 ## Certificate validation for OneFS REST API calls